neivv/aice/Documentation.md

 These variables have a slightly different syntax from other integer expressions, and most of them can be assigned with `set`.
 The unassignable ones aren't really different from the "builtin" expressions, other than them being only in Aice an not Mtl.
+Variables under `game` take 1 or 2 parameters for specifying affected player and/or relevant ids.
+Those parameters can be arbitrary expressions that are evaluated every time to determine which variable will be accessed.

 - `flingy.position_x` and `flingy.position_y` NOTE: Not assignable. x/y coordinates (in pixels) of
   the flingy